 The Difference Between Federal Program Officers and Grant Management Officers & Specialists

-The organization; StrengtheningNonprofits.org put together a nice comparison of the roles and responsibilities between the different federal agency personal that grant recipients interact with that I have shared below:
+SAMSA put together a nice comparison of the roles and responsibilities between the different federal agency personnel that grant recipients interact with that I have shared below:

-I also encourage you to check out my article about Grant Management-7 Things Your Program Officer Needs to Hear You Say to learn more about the ways to improve your communication with your federal Program Officers.
+We also encourage you to check out our article about Grant Management-7 Things Your Program Officer Needs to Hear You Say to learn more about the ways to improve your communication with your federal Program Officers.

 Ready to Improve Your Grant Management?